michodgs25/Sprint/README.md

   </div>
   </details>

+*The button is moved to the center of the card, as it looked better in that position.*

   #### Home page Summary:
    - *This feature was inspired by user stories, a local runner and Lucy who wanted to compare lastest run to previous activities and the site to be appealing.*